jeremymv2/env_pinning/README.md

 of the whole stack.
 Promotion entails the Pipeline adding or updating the Chef Environment constraint for the Role Cookbooks in an automated fashion.
 Perhaps using a tool like Knife Spork: https://github.com/jonlives/knife-spork.
-Chef Automate's Workflow handles this automagically for you.
+Chef Automate's Workflow component handles this automagically for you.

 Individual users should not have the permissions to manipulate Chef Environments directly.
 Rather, changes should be initiated through version control and pushed